Shiweiliuiiiiiii/shiweiliuiiiiiii.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I am an incoming PI at [ELLIS Institute Tübingen](https://institute-tue.ellis.eu/en/news/new-PIs-2025) and a group leader at [Max Planck Institute for Intelligent Systems](https://is.mpg.de/).
-Currently, I am a [Royal Society Newton International Fellow](https://royalsociety.org/grants/newton-international/) at University of Oxford, and a Junior Research Fellow (JRF) at [Somerville College](https://www.some.ox.ac.uk/).
+Hi, I am an PI at [ELLIS Institute Tübingen](https://institute-tue.ellis.eu/en/news/new-PIs-2025) and a group leader at [Max Planck Institute for Intelligent Systems](https://is.mpg.de/).
+Previously, I am a [Royal Society Newton International Fellow](https://royalsociety.org/grants/newton-international/) at University of Oxford, and a Junior Research Fellow (JRF) at [Somerville College](https://www.some.ox.ac.uk/).
 Previously, I was a postdoctoral fellow in the VITA group funded by IFML at UT Austin, working with Atlas Wang.
 I obtained my Ph.D. at the Eindhoven University of Technology (TU/e), the Netherlands, under the supervision of Mykola Pechenizkiy and Decebal Constantin Mocanu.

 &nbsp;
 &nbsp;

 **Research Interests**
 ======
-My general research interests are to understand and leverage the role of low dimensionality in machine learning, whose impacts span many important topics, including but not limited to efficient training/inference of large foundation models, understanding and improving LLM reasoning, and hardware-friendly ML algorithms.
+My general research interests are to understand and leverage the role of low dimensionality in deep learning, whose impacts span many important topics, including but not limited to efficient training/inference of large foundation models, understanding and improving LLM capacity, and hardware-friendly ML algorithms.

 **Hiring Info:** I am actively hiring self-motivated PhD students based on [ELLIS Institute Tübingen](https://institute-tue.ellis.eu/de/jobs/phd-positions), with opportunities for joining leading universities such as ETH Zurich, University of Oxford, and others.